-Avista serves a diverse customer base of thousands of electric natural gas across 30,000 square miles.
+Avista serves a diverse customer base of 402,000 electric and 368,000 natural gas customers across 30,000 square miles.
 Across the utility, our efforts focus on providing safe, reliable service and a seamless and satisfying customer experience, at a reasonable cost.